jbinkley60/MezzmoArtworkChecker/README.md

 - <b>csv</b>    -  Runs the Mezzmo Artwork checker normallly but also outputs<br/>
          the actorArtwork table to a CSV file actorartwork.csv  .
 - <b>images</b> -  Attempts to fetch missing artwork images from IMDB  (See readme.txt)
+- <b>bad</b>    -  Marks actor image file from IMDB as bad so it won't be fecthed again.
+         Example:   mezzmo_actor.py bad john-doe

  The CSV export utility currently requires Python version 3 or higher.<br/><br/>